Bjorkgren/SM2I/README.md

 # SM2I

-SM2I is a wordplay of SMHI, the swedish weather institute.
+SM2I is wordplay of SMHI, the swedish weather institute.
 The letter 'H' sounds a lot like the number 2 in swedish.

 Ever tired of first checking the weather forecast for where you live,